Psychotherapy in North London

 I work with people who both want to look at a particular issue over a limited time and those who want to explore themselves more deeply over a longer period..

 If you decided to see me for some sessions I would aim to support you in an exploration of your experience and life situation.
 My therapy work is informed by various approaches including mindfulness, psychodynamic theory about how our early life might have shaped us, the mind-body connection, trauma theory, and working with more subtle experience including dreams.

 I would hope to encourage you to come into a different relationship with yourself, in which what is difficult can be owned and gently transformed within a richer perspective of your life.

 I understand it’s important to find someone with whom you might feel comfortable working.
 I would be happy to answer any questions you might have and also offer an introductory initial session.

 I see clients day-time Monday to Friday and evenings Monday to Thursday.
 Early morning appointments are also possible.
-I also can offer sessions by skype or zoom.
+I also can offer sessions online on zoom.

 I am a professionally trained and accredited psychotherapist; please Click here for more details.
 I have also trained as an EMDR therapist (eye movement desensitisation and reprocessing) and offer this approach within my practice.
 I am a mindfulness trainer and offer one-to-one mindfulness sessions.